KTMarc/Marvel-Heroes/README.md

 It also allows to search for more characters remotely via REST calls.

+##Instructions
+Pods are not inside the repository.
+Run pod install and then open the .xcworkspace file to run the project.

 ##Architecture
 There is API Client interface where all the objects request data.
 This interface holds: